-Many personal injury cases are centered in the legal theory of premises liability.
 Premises liability law states that a property owner has the legal duty to repair or warn of unsafe or defective conditions on a property to prevent injury.
-If a property owner fails to use reasonable care to maintain a property, resulting in injury to an invitee or licensee, he or she is guilty of negligence.
-Similar to other personal injury cases, a plaintiff and his or her attorney must prove a property owner’s negligence to obtain compensation for injuries.
+If a property owner fails to use reasonable care to maintain a property they can be guilty of negligence.

 Common Types of Premises Liability Cases

 There is no limit to the number of accidents and injuries that can occur on a property.
-However, there are some kinds of premises liability cases our personal injury attorneys in Tampa Bay more than others.
+However, there are some kinds of premises liability cases our personal injury attorneys in Tampa more than others.
 Knowing the most common types of cases can help you avoid injury in the future, or pursue compensation for your current injuries.

 - Slip and fall/trip and fall accidents.
 Slips, trips, and falls are the most common types of premises liability accidents.
 A person may suffer an injury from slipping or tripping on spilled liquids, slippery floors, ice in the parking lot, an uneven curb, loose carpeting, exposed wires, objects obstructing the path, faulty stairs, or a number of other things.
 It’s a property owner’s responsibility to maintain a property enough to fix these hazards or warn people of known dangers.